airshipit/drydock/README.md

 A python REST orchestrator to translate a YAML host topology to a provisioned set of hosts and provide a set of post-provisioning instructions.

-See full documentation in [docs/source/index.rst](docs/source/index.rst).
+See full documentation at [http://att-comdev-drydock.readthedocs.io/](http://att-comdev-drydock.readthedocs.io/).

 ## Required

 * Python 3.5+
 * A running instance of Postgres v9.5+
 * A running instance of Openstack Keystone w/ the v3 API enabled
-* A running instance of Canonical MaaS v2.2+
+* A running instance of Canonical MaaS v2.3+

 ## Recommended